-Pilipinas Shell Petroleum Corporation (the "Company") was incorporated in the Philippines and registered with the Securities and Exchange Commission (SEC) on 09 January 1959 primarily to engage in the refining and marketing of petroleum products.
-On 05 December 2008, the SEC approved the extension of the corporate term of the Company for another fifty (50) years from 09 January 2009 to 08 January 2059.
+Shell Pilipinas Corporation (the "Company") was incorporated in the Philippines and registered with the Securities and Exchange Commission (SEC) on 09 January 1959 primarily to engage in the refining and marketing of petroleum products.

 Prior to its initial public offering ("IPO"), the Company is 68% owned by Shell Overseas Investments BV ("SOIBV"), a corporation registered under the laws of the Netherlands and 32% owned by Filipino and other foreign shareholders.
 The ultimate parent of the Company is Shell plc., incorporated in the United Kingdom.
 The Company conducted its IPO to list in the Philippine Stock Exchange on 03 November 2016.
 The offer was composed of a Primary Offer of 27,500,000 common shares and Secondary Offer of 247,500,000 common shares with an overallotment option of up to 16,000,000 common shares, with an offer price of P67.0 (USD1.39) per share.
 After the IPO, SOIBV owns 55% of the total outstanding shares of the Company.
 The Company used the net proceeds from the Primary Offer to fund capital expenditure, working capital and general corporate expenses.
-Net proceeds amounted to P1.36 billion (USD 0.03 billion).
+Net proceeds amounted to P1.4 billion (USD 0.03 billion).
 The IPO proceeds have been fully utilized as at 31 December 2017.
+The Company does not have any other share issuances subsequent to its initial public offering.